bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 published: false

 ---
+You can use Cordova or Ionic framework (which is an open source SDK build on top of  Cordova) to develop cross-platform apps.
+You can use Bitrise to test, code sign and deploy your hybrid app with just a few configuration settings.

-## Add a Ionic/Cordova app to Bitrise
+## Adding an Ionic/Cordova app to Bitrise

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io/) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider."%}